 Overcoming substance use requires making a major change to your life.
-When you decide to seek treatment for your use, your counselor will likely gauge your readiness for change.
-This helps them determine which treatment methods would be most helpful for you on your path to sobriety.
-Here are the different stages of change and how each applies to counseling techniques.
+When you decide to seek treatment for addiction or substance use disorder, your counselor will likely assess this readiness for change.
+In other words, they’ll take the time to learn at which stage of change you find yourself.

-Many clients can be on the fence during this time and seeking information rather than direct help.
-Counselors can help clients identify and process the benefits of treatment and ensure that no matter what their past experiences may be, recovery is possible when they are ready to seek it.
+Many clients can be on the fence during this time and seek general information rather than direct, personalized help.
+Counselors can help ease clients into openness towards the benefits of treatment and ensure that no matter what their past experiences may be, recovery is possible when they are ready to seek it.